kubesphere/website/content/zh/docs/cluster-administration/cluster-settings/cluster-gateway.md

    - **NodePort**: Access Services with corresponding node ports through the gateway.
 The NodePort access mode provides the following configurations:
      - **Tracing**: Turn on the **Tracing** toggle to enable the Tracing feature on KubeSphere.
 Once it is enabled, check whether an annotation (for example, `nginx.ingress.kubernetes.io/service-upstream: true`) is added for your route when the route is inaccessible.
 If not, add an annotation to your route.
-     - **Configuration Options**: Add key-value pairs to the cluster gateway.
+     - **Configuration Options**: Add key-value pairs to the cluster gateway to provide configurations for system components of NGINX Ingress controller.
+For more information, see [NGINX Ingress Controller documentation](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/configmap/#configuration-options).
    - **LoadBalancer**: Access Services with a single IP address through the gateway.
 The LoadBalancer access mode provides the following configurations:
      - **Tracing**: Turn on the **Tracing** toggle to enable the Tracing feature on KubeSphere.
 Once it is enabled, check whether an annotation (for example, `nginx.ingress.kubernetes.io/service-upstream: true`) is added for your route when the route is inaccessible.
 If not, add an annotation to your route.
      - **Load Balancer Provider**: Select a load balancer provider from the drop-down list.
      - **Annotations**: Add annotations to the cluster gateway.
-     - **Configuration Options**: Add key-value pairs to the cluster gateway.
+     - **Configuration Options**: Add key-value pairs to the cluster gateway to provide configurations for system components of NGINX Ingress controller.
+For more information, see [NGINX Ingress Controller documentation](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/configmap/#configuration-options).

    {{< notice info >}}